flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command enable or disable the so-called Apollo Core `TURTLE` mode.
+This command enables or disables the so-called Apollo Core `TURTLE` mode.

 This feature intends to **HEAVILY** slowdown the processor execution in order to approximate the `MC68000` / `MC68020` speed.